dxw/tech-team-rfcs/rfc-023-use-scripts-to-rule-them-all.md

 An application SHOULD have a `script/server` script which will start a working instance of the application.

+An application MAY have a `script/setup` script.

+An application MAY have a `script/update` script.

+An application MAY have a `script/console` script.

-An application MAY have other scripts following the pattern.
+An application MAY have a `script/cibuild` script.

 ## Next steps